weaversa/cryptol-course/INSTALL.md

 Some challenge labs make use of SAW, a companion verification tool associated with Cryptol.
 However, SAW is not a requirement for success here.
-Also, Galois does not currently provide a Windows installer for SAW, and Homebrew doesn't provide SAW installers on any platform.
-So, if you want to use SAW, we recommend installing SAW via docker as it is platform agnostic and easy to install and use.
+Also, [Galois](https://galois.com) (the maintainer of Cryptol and SAW) does not currently provide a Windows installer for SAW and Homebrew ([Option 2](#option-2-homebrew)) doesn't provide SAW installers on any platform.
+So, if you want to use SAW, we recommend installing SAW via docker (see [Option 1](#option-1-docker) as it is platform agnostic and easy to install and use.

 ## Option 1: Docker